okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 * The `Startup.cs` file, which configures the project and defines the middleware pipeline.
 You’ll modify this file later.
 * A pair of controllers in the aptly-named Controllers folder.

-In ASP.NET Core, Controllers handle requests to specific routes in your app or API.
+In ASP.NET Core, Controllers handle requests to specific routes in your backend application or API.
 The `HomeController` contains boilerplate code that handles the root route `/` and renders your frontend app.
 You won’t need to modify it.
 The `SampleDataController`, on the other hand, can be deleted.
 Time to write a new controller!

 Create a new file in the Controllers folder called `TodoController.cs`: